nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 In the quantum world, where things are a bit strange,

-Qubits are like marvels, making a range.
+Qubits are like marvels, making a range

 Playing a game called Superposition Delight,

-Switching between one, zero, both, day and night.
+Switching between one, zero, both, day and night

 &nbsp;
 *[Superposition Shenanigans]*